vecora/vecora/workflow/index.md

 No tab.
 Two spaces.

-No self-closing XML tags.
-We do HTML5!
+No self-closing XHTML tags.
+XHTML is dead.

 For JS you should follow [Douglas Crockford's coding conventions](https://crockford.com/javascript/code.html).